-I tried a few 49mm variable filters with little or no success and because the X100S/T/F system is all about simplicity the idea of struggling with step-up or step-down adaptors to attach an ND filter just didn’t make sense.
+I tried a few 49mm variable filters with little or no success.
+The X100S/T/F system is all about simplicity so the idea of struggling with step-down adaptors just didn’t make sense.

-To this end I found the X100s was my main everyday camera but I had to pack another system if I was planning long exposure captures.
+The X100s is my main everyday camera so I had to pack another system if I was planning long exposure captures.
 Welcome the Lee Seven5 Micro System.

 The Long Exposure

-The eBook covers everything from the equipment you will need right through to post-production processing in Adobe’s brilliant Lightroom.
+The eBook covers everything from equipment you to post-production processing in Adobe’s brilliant Lightroom.

-I know a number of photographers who are slightly intimidated by filter holders and pure glass and resin filters and although the system may look daunting and sophisticated I genuinely experienced a much easier process of capture than with my array of screw-on ND filters.
+I know a number of photographers who are slightly intimidated by filter holders and pure glass and resin filters.
+Although the system may look daunting I genuinely experienced a much easier process of capture than with my array of screw-on ND filters.

-I’ve lost one or two filters thinking it had locked successfully to the front of the lens when it hadn’t or had to start the process again as all the fiddling with the front of the camera had completely knocked it out of focus.
+I’ve lost one or two screws on filters thinking it had locked successfully to the front of the lens when it hadn’t.
 You can take the Seven5 micro system on and off the front of the camera remarkably easily without having the issue of matching up threads or going near the focus wheel.

 As with any new piece of gear I naturally included a visit to my regular testing ground on Lough Neagh in County Armagh.
-I have visited this little jetty (top image) dozens of times with new lenses, tripods and cameras and with each visit I wonder just how much longer it will be there.
+I have visited this little jetty (top image) dozens of times with new lenses, tripods and cameras.
+Each visit I wonder just how much longer it will be there.

 Setting up the Seven5 System

 Remove the metal ring around the X100/X100s lens.
-Screw on the X100s Seven5 ring, attach the holder and insert the big stopper filter in the slot closest to the camera lens.
+Screw on the X100s Seven5 ring and attach the holder and insert the big stopper filter in the slot closest to the camera lens.

 This process literally takes seconds and the glass/resin filters slide in and out of the holder easily.
 One thing to note, if your tripod plate is positional on the camera my advice would be to make sure the X100s is as close to the front of the tripod as possible.